 The Middle Ages, also known as the Medieval Period, spanned from the decline of the Roman Empire in the 5th century CE to the beginning of the Renaissance in the 15th century CE.
 This period was characterized by significant changes in Europe, as well as the rise of new civilizations and empires in other parts of the world.

 In the Islamic world, the Middle Ages witnessed a golden age of intellectual and cultural achievement.
-Islamic scholars made significant contributions to mathematics, astronomy, medicine, and philosophy, preserving and building upon the knowledge of ancient Greece and Rome.
+Plus, islamic scholars made significant contributions to mathematics, astronomy, medicine, and philosophy, preserving and building upon the knowledge of ancient Greece and Rome.
 The Islamic world also became a major center of trade, connecting Europe, Africa, and Asia.

 In other parts of the world, the Middle Ages saw the rise of powerful empires in Africa, such as the Ghana, Mali, and Songhai empires, which controlled vast trade networks across the Sahara Desert.
 In Asia, the Tang and Song dynasties in China presided over a period of economic prosperity and cultural innovation, while the Mongol Empire, under Genghis Khan and his successors, conquered a vast territory stretching from Eastern Europe to China.